Thank you for choosing Aheadworks!

 The Layered Navigation extension provides merchants with the following key features:

 The Layered Navigation extension offers two levels of filter management.
-The 'Configuration' section allows setting up filters on the extension level, while the 'Manage Filter' section allows Magento admins to configure each filter individually.
+The 'Configuration' parameter set sets up filters on the extension level, while the 'Manage Filter' options configure each filter individually.

 On the extension level, you can configure the navigation panel parameters as a whole, including the default state of all filters, the maximum number of attribute values to display within each filter, price filter look, etc.

 The provided navigation functionality can be implemented in two ways: with or without the navigation popover.
 In the latter case, the module updates the product results page upon each filter selection.
 With the popover enabled, on the other hand, customers can choose all the necessary attribute values and then refresh the resulting page at once.

 Each of the above page refresh methods changes the appearance of the layered navigation bar.
 For example, the bar without the popover features the count of products available upon a particular attribute value selection in brackets.

 If enabled, the popover shows up displaying the number of items matching the current selection.
 Once a user has clicked in the popover, the catalog reloads via AJAX showing the appropriate results.

 In contrast with the native Magento layered navigation, our module offers you the attribute value multi-select feature.
 With it, customers can select several attribute values within one product attribute and, this way, considerably broaden and improve the final product selection.

 In addition to the multi-select mode, we added the traditional, single-select one to the category filter.
 It helps customers easily navigate among sub-categories.